WorkWithAnjola/jml-access-audit/README.md

 **Why this matters:** Marcus now holds standing access to internal engineering tooling and resources despite no longer working in that department.
 This is one of the most common realworld identity gaps, provisioning new access during a transfer is usually handled promptly (often by IT or a manager request), while *removing* old access is frequently missed because no single step in most offboarding from old role workflows explicitly triggers it.

-**Risk if unaddressed:** Unnecessary standing access increases the organization's attack surface — a compromised account or insider risk scenario now has a broader blast radius than the employee's actual current role requires.
+**Risk if unaddressed:** Unnecessary standing access increases the organization's attack surface, a compromised account or insider risk scenario now has a broader blast radius than the employee's actual current role requires.
 This directly violates the principle of least privilege.

 **NIST SP 800-53 mapping:** **AC-2(g)**  accounts must be monitored and access modified in a timely manner when a user's role changes.